John-Abbott-College/6P3-Notes/wk8/intro-azure-iot.md

 ## Azure IoT Tools

-Azure offers several developer tools to connect to the IoT Hub platform, and to create and manage applications a Many of these tools have **nearly the same functionality**.
+Azure offers several developer tools to connect to the IoT Hub platform, and to create and manage applications.

+Many of these tools have **nearly the same functionality**.
 It comes down to developer preference and workflow.